 Like the mythical phoenix, Sicily has for millennia arisen repeatedly from the ashes of invasion and destruction to form herself anew, incorporating the residue of previous cultures and civilizations into each new expression of her timeless countenance.
-Echoes of the short yet intense Canadian campaign still reverberate in the quiet depths of this partially countryside, and in the memories of the people, both Sicilian and Canadian, whose lives intersected briefly in this place and time.
+Jacqueline Treloar’s show of oils focuses on a long mountainous route with some of Sicily’s most spectacular scenery, a craggy, dramatic landscape that was the site of fierce fighting in the short Sicilian campaign of World War II.